j-bresson/j-bresson.github.io/README.md

 I am a computer music researcher and software engineer.
-This page contains links and resources related to some recent projects.
+This page contains links and resources related to some of my projects.

 From 2003 to 2019 I have worked at <a href="https://www.ircam.fr/recherche/" target="_blank">IRCAM</a> in the <a href="http://repmus.ircam.fr/" target="_blank">Music Representations team</a> of the <a href="https://www.stms-lab.fr/" target="_blank">STMS lab (Science and Technology of Music and Sound)</a>.
-My main focus area was computer-aided music composition and domain-specific (visual) programming: I have been the developer and researcher in charge of the <a href="https://openmusic-project.github.io/" target="_blank">OpenMusic project</a> during this time, and particularly worked towards connecting it to digital sound processing, spatialization, or real-time interaction systems.
+My main focus area was computer-aided music composition and domain-specific (visual) programming: I was the developer and researcher in charge of the <a href="https://openmusic-project.github.io/" target="_blank">OpenMusic project</a> during this time, and particularly worked towards connecting it to digital sound processing, spatialization, and to real-time interaction systems.

 I obtained my PhD from the Université Pierre et Marie Curie in 2007, and my [_Habilitation_ degree (HDR)]((https://hal.archives-ouvertes.fr/tel-01525998/)) in 2017.
 In 2016 I was at [CNMAT](http://www.cnmat.berkeley.edu/) / UC Berkeley with a Fulbright [research scholarship](http://www.cnmat.berkeley.edu/projects/jean-bresson-interactive-visual-programming-systems-music-composition).
-In 2018-2019 I was also part-time guest lecturer at the [Institut für Musikwissenschaft und Musikinformatik](http://www.hfm-karlsruhe.de/imwi/index.htm) of the Hochschule für Musik in Karlsruhe, Germany.
+In 2018-2019 I was also part-time guest lecturer at the [Institut für Musikwissenschaft und Musikinformatik](http://www.hfm-karlsruhe.de/imwi/index.htm) of the Hochschule für Musik in Karlsruhe.

 In 2020 I joined <a href="http://www.ableton.com" target="_blank">Ableton</a> in Berlin and am now working there as a software engineer.